-So what can MEPs help with?
+What can MEPs help with?

-I am contacted by constituents seeking help and advice on various problems on a daily basis.
 MEPs can offer advice on any issue that relates to EU law.
 Broadly, these fall under the following areas – consumer protection, EU citizenship rights, employment and trade issues relating to the Single Market and environmental protection.

 - Legal issues (including matters concerning the European Court of Human Rights or Human Rights generally);